Finiteness of entropy for the homogeneous Boltzmann equation with measure initial condition: Introduction and results

-$\bullet$ Very restrictive results when $f_0$ is a (non-Dirac) probability measure in the $2D$ case: full regularization for Maxwell molecules (see Graham-M\'el\'eard \cite{gm} and \cite{f:r2d}) and weak regularization \cite{bf} for a class of hard potentials (applying to interaction forces in $1/r^s$ with $s>13.75$).
-All these works use some Malliavin calculus and seem very difficult to extend to the $3D$ case.
+\item Very restrictive results when $f_0$ is a (non-Dirac) probability measure in the $2D$ case: full regularization for Maxwell molecules (see Graham and M\'el\'eard \cite{gm} and \cite{f:r2d}) and weak regularization \cite{bf} for a class of hard potentials (applying to interaction forces in $1/r^s$ with $s>13.75$).
+All these works use some Malliavin calculus and seem very difficult to extend to the $3D$ case. \end{itemize}